 Leading up to the Battle of Bladensburg, the British came ashore off the Patuxent River.
-They landed in Benedict first, but then came ashore in Nottingham in Prince George’s County.
-This drive – and biking route – is a pleasant way to explore the history of the area, but also see some amazing agricultural landscapes in the County.
+They landed in Benedict (Charles County) first, but then came ashore in Nottingham in Prince George’s County.
+This drive – and biking route – is a pleasant way to explore the history of the area, but also see some pristine agricultural landscapes in Prince George’s County.

 The best way to experience this ride, which is very bike friendly, is from the Upper Marlboro area moving south.
 This route follows the British invasion in reverse.
 Starting out of Upper Marlboro (see the Upper Marlboro Walking Tour) head south and east on Old Crain Highway.
 Intersect with US Route 301 (modern Crain Highway).
 Turn left on to Croom Road (Maryland Route 382).
 You are now on the same route the British would have taken.

 One of the interesting stops along the way is Mount Calvert Historical and Archaeological Park (16302 Mount Calvert Road, Upper Marlboro MD; 301-627-1286).
 This plantation house, circa 1790, has amazing views of the Patuxent River and also is a great place to launch a canoe or kayak.
 The Royal Marines disembarked here to join the British Army marching toward Upper Marlboro.
 This site was once the site of Charles Town, a tobacco port, and the ongoing archaeological work is trying to discover much of this landscape.

 Continuing south on Croom Road, another potential stop is Jug Bay Natural Area, accessible via Croom Airport Road.
 (Croom Airport is a historic African American owned and operated airfield.)